 Direct and indirect impacts from plantation forestry operations in the Blyde and Klaserie sub-catchments of the Olifants Basin are recognised to have significant negative impacts on biodiversity and water resources in these catchments, which undermine resilience.
-This component of the Resilim O project therefore aims to develop the capacity of target stakeholders to enhance sustainable forest management (SFM).
-Developing capacity to improve forest management to reduce and mitigate the negative impacts of forestry operations on biodiversity and water resource in the Blyde and Klaserie sub-catchments (high biodiversity areas and strategic water resource areas in the Olifants catchment) will contribute to resilience building.
-Engagement of key stakeholders in the forestry sector in the Blyde and Klaserie sub-catchments highlighted a number of challenges to sustainable forest management.
+This component of the Resilim O project therefore aims to develop the capacity of target stakeholders to enhance SFM.
+Developing capacity to improve forestry management to reduce and mitigate the negative impacts of forestry operations on biodiversity and water resource in the Blyde and Klaserie sub-catchments (high biodiversity areas and strategic water resource areas in the Olifants catchment) will contribute to resilience building.
+Engagement of key stakeholders in the forestry sector in the Blyde and Klaserie sub-catchments highlighted a number of challenges to SFM.
 Through a social learning process, these challenges were explored with stakeholders to identify capacity constraints underlining these challenges.
 A capacity development strategy was then developed to address the core capacity constraints.